kevinomyonga/nganya-split/README.md

 This is a HACKATHON PROTOTYPE and is NOT secure for production use.

 Insecure Keys: The Kopo Kopo Client ID, Client Secret, and API Key are hard-coded in the lib/bootstrap.dart file.
+Also , the Cashia API key is hard-coded in the lib/services/cashia_service.dart file.
+In a real app, these must be stored securely on a backend server.

 Real-World App: In a production environment, all API keys and communication with Kopo Kopo must be handled by a secure backend server, which the app would communicate with.